Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

+\begin{example} In both pixeps (*) and (**), Lemma \ref{lem:dominated} is applicable to Bob.
+In (*), he picks the best remaining item and obviously does not want the other item; in (**), he picks the best remaining pair and does not want any other remaining pair or singleton. \end{example}

-\end{example} -2mm Lemmas \ref{lem:dominating} and \ref{lem:dominated} imply that, to verify that a pixep implements CE, we only have to check the unrelated bundles of each agent, and the dominated bundles of agents with non-contiguous turns.
-Moreover, (R3) implies that we do not have to check {any} bundle for an agent who does not appear in the pixep.
+Lemmata \ref{lem:dominating}, \ref{lem:dominated-max}, \ref{lem:dominated} imply that, to verify that a given pixep implements a CE (by Definition \ref{def:pixep-finds-ce}), it is sufficient to check the unrelated bundles of each agent, and the dominated bundles of agents with non-contiguous turns.
+Moreover, it is sufficient to check dominated bundles with the same size as the agent's bundle.
+Moreover, (H3) implies that it is not needed to check any bundle for an agent who does not appear in the pixep.